A slur or

 So why not practice them?
 This exercise should be practiced quite piano, until a listener is not able to tell the weak from the strong slurs.
 That should be considered to be the goal of practicing this exercise.
 It will help greatly with control, but hardly at all with strength, and strength is of course extremely important.
 Carcassi marked it mf simply to encourage you to get stronger slurs, but it is not a realistic playing direction for this exercise.
 Some passages of this sort, if played very quietly, could be very effective if recorded or if there were the benefit of sound reenforcement.

-The rest of the material on this topic in the book is an important historical source on the performance and notation practices of the time, and very useful for reference, but it’s really time to play some music.
-It’s important to make the strong slurs sound good when played more forte.
+The rest of the material on this topic in the book is an important historical source on the performance and notation practices of the time, and very useful for reference, but its really time to play some music.
+Its important to make the strong slurs sound good when played more forte.

 To start on making slurs sound good, I recommend my own works Slur Etude I or Carnavalitos to start with, and then Slur Etude II in D which are both quite easy.
 The allegretto non troppo on page 39 of the Carcassi method, and my piece Slur Etude III in G or Jumping Canary, probably in that order, but any music that you like with slurs is good.